ga-wdi-lessons/rails-deployment/cheat-sheet.md

 # Deployment Cheat Sheet

+##

 1. After switching to the branch you'd like to deploy, create a new branch for deployment...

 ```bash
  $ git checkout -b deployment
 ```

-2. Add the following dependency to the bottom of your Gemfile...
+2. Add the following line to the bottom of your Gemfile to add the `rails_12factor` dependency to the `production` environment...

 ```rb
 gem "rails_12factor", group: :production